 10. Naked bum-bums

-You may have to find convincing arguments to explain to your toddler boy that people need to put pants on in order to go to the park.
+As a boy mom, you will have to find convincing arguments to explain to your toddler boy that people need to put pants on in order to go to the park.

 11. Farts and burps

 Being a boy mom means getting used to little boys’ incessant need to produce somewhat unpleasant sounds.
 There’s something about emitting extra bodily air that boys are fascinated with.
 If they have no natural air to emit, they will make farting and burping sounds using other means.
 And they will throw in some fart jokes, too.
 Be prepared.

 Boys like to make messes and get messy.
 Daily baths and showers (sometimes multiple times a day) will be a boy mama’s best friend.

 13. They smell like dirt

 There’s a moment every boy mom knows when their little boy’s heavenly baby smell changes into something that smells suspiciously like dirt and wet birds.